pakeke-constructor/umg-mod-monorepo/usables/item_robustness.md

 Also, do we want `:getFlag`, `:setFlag` for this?
 Or do we just want `itemHandle.removePosition = true`...?

+#### Q7-SOLUTION-3-BRAVO
-IDEA 3 - Instead of adding weird flags to the object, just extend the `ItemHandle` and write directly to a method:
+Instead of adding weird flags to the object, just extend the `ItemHandle` and write directly to a method:
 ```lua
 local extends = items.ItemHandle